arjunQ21/jsend-dart/README.md

 ## RemoteResource class might surprise you

-See how easily I perform CRUD operations on data from server.
+See how easily I perform CRUD operations on data on server.

     //setting API Base first
     APIRequset.base = 'http://your-server/api/' ;